 As you can see, it only took 2 minutes for them to respond.
-That is considerably less than their advertised 10 minute response time and overall, it's a terrific result.
+That is considerably less than their advertised 10 minute response time and overall, it's a great result.

 Chat Service Evaluation

-In terms of wait times, SiteGround was terrific.
+In terms of wait times, SiteGround was amazing.
 Less than 1-minute wait in all 10 of the chats I've had at various times of the day and week.
-A video below shows just how little you have to wait until you get connected:

 You can tell that SiteGround customer service representatives are knowledgeable: they have experience of their own rather than just rely on information from the FAQ page.

 And finally, I was evaluating human contact.
 There was plenty of it.
 In fact, by clicking any agent's picture, you see a bio of them - when did they start working in SiteGround, what are they like, what are their hobbies.
 It's a great personal touch which enriches the experience and makes you value the people who try to help you.